 I am not naïve enough to believe that the motives of certain powers-that-be in China are entirely pure, especially considering its history dealing with minorities, but I do agree with the article by The National that this clash has “more to do with cultural sensitivities than politics”.
 China is on a mission to secure this province and all of its oil resources and its most successful method of doing so has been rapid development with large investments.

 It’s the same mentality they use with their national monuments.
 Think about the Great Wall.
 What was it once made of?
 Wood, mud, and stones.
 Now it has been rebuilt with concrete steps, metal railings, and gondolas.
 I still find the crumbling parts of the wall the most beautiful.

 The same goes for Kashgar’s Old City.
 No matter what renovations and Silk Road museums take the place of of the mud brick walls, I will always remember the beauty of the ragged and dirty alleyways of old.

 I would like to extend a special “thanks” to Lauren from the Abandon the Cube blog for her stories and use of a few of the pictures you see above.
-Please read about her recent trip to Kashgar or check out more of her pictures on Flickr.
+Please read about her trip to Kashgar or check out more of her pictures on Flickr.
 Thanks Lauren!

 - What You Missed in Xinjiang last February 2015 - March 5, 2015

 - Xinjiang Time | A Tale of Two Time Zones - February 26, 2015

 - What to See in Xinjiang During the Winter - January 21, 2015

 - My Take: Top 5 Best VPNs for China - January 14, 2015

 - Cruising 200km/h on Xinjiang’s New High-Speed Train - December 3, 2014